commercialhaskell/stack/doc/ghcjs.md

 them with GHCJS.
 For example: `stack build --compiler ghcjs-0.2.0.9006020_ghc-7.10.3`

-There are advanced options for `stack setup`: `--ghcjs-boot-options` (one word at a time) and `--[no-]ghcjs-boot-clean` which will passyour settings down to the `ghcjs-boot`.
-You will need to know exacty what you are doing with them.
+There are advanced options for `stack setup`: `--ghcjs-boot-options` (one word at a time) and `--[no-]ghcjs-boot-clean` which will pass your settings down to the `ghcjs-boot`.
+You will need to know exactly what you are doing with them.

 Sidenote: If you receive a message like
 `The program 'ghcjs' version >=0.1 is required but the version of .../ghcjs could not be determined.`,